 When to See Them:

-The fireflies put on their show during a two week period in late May and early June.
+The fireflies put on their show for two weeks in late May and early June.

 What to Bring: